 At Northwoods Veterinary Clinic, we understand that bringing your cat to the vet can be stressful – both for you and for your feline family member.
-However, annual wellness visits are an essential part of keeping your cat happy and healthy.
-Our feline wellness visits are centered around providing a truly positive experience by using special stress-free techniques and tailoring our preventative care recommendations to your cat’s lifestyle.
+However, annual wellness exams are an essential part of keeping your cat happy and healthy.
+Our cat wellness exams are centered around providing a truly positive experience by using special stress-free techniques and tailoring our preventative care recommendations to your cat’s lifestyle.

 At your cat’s wellness exam, we’ll perform a thorough nose-to-tail physical.
 These exams are often done in the comfort of a cozy cat bed to keep our patients feeling safe and secure.
 Your cat will also receive a report card at each wellness visit so you can keep track of their overall progress.
 In the event any abnormalities are found during our exam, we may recommend treatment or schedule laboratory testing to uncover any underlying problems.